Shellanigans/PIK/README.md

 # Macro

-The purpose of this program is to simulate keystrokes and mouse input to the windows operating system.
+The purpose of this program is to simulate keystrokes and mouse input to the Windows operating system.

 ## Basic Functionality

 Each key is represented by one or more characters.
 To specify a single keyboard character, use the character itself.
-For example, to represent the letter A, pass in the string "A" to the method.
-To represent more than one character, append each additional character to the one preceding it.
+For example, to represent the letter A, pass in the string "A" to the commands textbox.
+To represent more than one character, append each additional character.
 To represent the letters A, B, and C, specify the parameter as "ABC".
-In both the "commands" and the "functions" textboxes any spaces or tabs at the beginning of each line will be ignored.
+In the "commands", "functions", and the "statement" textboxes any spaces or tabs at the beginning of each line will be ignored.
 In order to actually specify a line that starts with either you must use {TAB} or {SPACE}

 The plus sign (+), caret (^), percent sign (%), tilde (~), and parentheses () have special meanings.
 To specify one of these characters, enclose it within braces ({}).
 For example, to specify the plus sign, use "{+}".
 To specify brace characters, use "{{}" and "{}}".
-Brackets ([ ]) have no special meaning to SendKeys, but you must enclose them in braces.
+Brackets ([]) have no special meaning to SendKeys, but you must enclose them in braces.

 The following are other special keys you can specify: